valerieniloinsigh31/footnote-app/README.md

 An app for creative writers who are often struck by inspiration whilst out and about.
 The app will be comrpised of a network of members who work as creative writers in some form; e.g. a pool of like-minded creatives with similar interests who can give feedback on one another's quick ideas.
-They can also store and edit footnotes privately on a page only visible to them.
+They can also store footnotes privately on a page only visible to them.
+The footnotes will flow automatically in from various ideas posted and the logged in user and delete or keep any footnotes they wish from their personal 'FootNote' log on their profile page.
+This will not impact others as it is only visible to them and, accordingly, will not negatively imapct the user experience for anybody else.

 The is an approval tick beside the idea so users can signify their approval by clicking this.

-Approval ticks are anonymous.
+Approval ticks are anonymous but offer the user who created the idea a useful insight into the popularity of their idea amongst like minded creatives.

 Users are not obliged to either tick the approval or to leave a FootNote.
 They can do neither, either or both if they wish.
-FootNotes have additional transparency incase they are overly negative, for moderatership purposes.
+FootNotes have additional transparency in case they are overly negative, for moderatership purposes.
 The name of the person leaving the footnote is presented beside their footnote within the idea page.

 The premise of the app is that it will encourage free ideas without judgement.

-It is not aiming at stealing people's intellectual property but at creative minds nudging each other in the right direction.
+It is designed to assist creative minds to nudge one another in the right direction.

  To avoid intellectual theft, the ideas and footnotes are both capped at certain lengths.
-The user can store/delete or edit footnotes on their own private page-the writer profile page, to encourage their own creativity.
-This will not impact others as it is only visible to them and, accordingly, will not negatively imapct the user experience for anybody else.

 <b>Functionalities to include:</b>